How to tell if your headache is serious

 “While migraines may cause blurred vision or feelings of nausea, it’s important to remember that emergent headaches typically are described as the worst ever experienced, involve more than one of the above symptoms or happen quickly and abruptly,” says Dr. Farhat.
 “If you feel like your headache is more than just a migraine or regular headache, you should never second guess yourself.
 See a physician immediately or call 911.”

-Below are some other headache-related items Dr. Farhat says you should discuss with your doctor, but that may not warrant a 911 call:
+Below are some other headache-related items Dr. Farhat says you should discuss with your doctor but may not warrant a 911 call:

 - You’re 50 years old or older and are experiencing headaches for the first time.